 Suzanne Edgar (1939– )

 Suzanne Edgar came, reluctantly, to the ACT in 1963 but soon became a Canberra patriot.
 She joined Seven Writers and they published Canberra Tales (1988).
 Her next fiction book was Counting Backwards (1991).
 Since leaving the Australian Dictionary of Biography at the Australian National University, where she worked as an editor until 1997, she has focussed on poetry.
-The Love Procession is out this year, as is her chapbook, Still Life.
+The Love Procession was runner up in the ACT Writing and Publishing awards in 2013.

 Counting Backwards and Other Stories, University of Queensland Press, 1991